base/base/docs/specs/governance/governor.md

 #### `propose`

 Creates a new proposal.
 This function MUST check that the lengths of `targets` and `values` match, and that the length of `targets` is greater than zero.
-Aditionally, the sender's voting power MUST be greater or equal to the proposal threshold.
+Additionally, the sender's voting power MUST be greater or equal to the proposal threshold.
 If the proposal uses a proposal type that is not configured, the function MUST revert.
 The function MUST also check that the proposal does not already exist using the hash of the parameters.